-Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these provided ership fails or services via arrangements lacking governance.
-Relationships Claw back of Unforeseen a Council Censure by a Adverse impart Glen Chipp Existing Controls/actions to address risk Effectivenes controls/acti ••• Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
+Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these provide provided ership fails or services via arrangements lacking governance.
+Relationships Claw back of Unforeseen a Council Censure by a Adverse impa Glen Chipp Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
 Structured reporting back to designated Select Committee.
 No significant issues to date.
 However, some concern exists about the working of the North Essex Parking Partnership.
 Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
 Glen Chipp No significant impacts on service delivery or Council reputation from any partnership failures.
 Quarterly None Members can request representatives on outside bodies to report to Full Council.
-Internal Audit condu audit of partnership gave a rating of sub assurance. s and Service areas need to ensure their own risk registers cover any significant partnerships they are involved with.
+Internal Audit condo audit of partnership gave a rating of sub assurance. s and Service areas need to ensure their own risk registers cover any significant partnerships they are involved with.

-Risk No 9 Safeguarding C2 Vulnerability Trigger Consequence Risk Owner The Council needs to demonstrate its ability to meet its duties under Sections 11 and 47 of the Children Act 2004.
-In addition, with the introduction of the Care Act 2014 new legislation requires the Council to comply with a range of new duties for adults with needs for care and support.
-This includes a new responsibility for safeguarding adults from self-neglect.
+Risk No 9 Safeguarding C2

+Vulnerability Trigger Consequence Risk Owner

+The Council needs to demonstrate its ability to meet its duties under Sections 11 and 47 of the Children Act 2004 and the Care Act 2014, which refer to adults with needs for care and support.
+This includes a specific responsibility for safeguarding adults from self-neglect.
 The Council fails to meet its duties in regard to safeguarding children, young people and adults with needs for care and support.
 A child, young person or vulnerable adult suffers significant harm A child, young person or vulnerable adult suffers from exploitation Avoidable death of a child, young person or vulnerable adult living in the District Reputational risk for Council Censure and special measures applied Alan Hall